 The theme is thresholds: physical or metaphorical, small or great, looming ahead, just underfoot, or behind you.
 I took this definition of “threshold” from the Cambridge Dictionary:

-2) The level or point at which you start to experience something, or at which something starts to happen
+1) The floor or entrance to a building or room 2) The level or point at which you start to experience something, or at which something starts to happen 3) The point at which something starts

-Threshold synonymsbrink, verge, dawn, door, doorstep, doorway, edge, entrance, gate, inception, origin, outset, point, still, start, vestibule, point of departure, starting point
+Threshold synonyms: brink, verge, dawn, door, doorstep, doorway, edge, entrance, gate, inception, origin, outset, point, still, start, vestibule, point of departure, starting point

 The collaborative part: Once some people expressed interest, I arranged partnerships.
 Each individual came up with three “artifacts” or stimuli for their partner: concrete, physical objects such as “the color red, an iron key, and the smell of earth,” or “the taste of cinnamon, sound of a cello, and fog.”
 These “artifacts” didn’t have to appear in the final result, but they gave everyone a place to start.